 - Using appropriate language.

-- Engaging in appropriate use of school computers.
+- Engaging in appropriate use of school computers in compliance with Regulation 1300.3 Student Acceptable Use of Technology

-- Ensuring cell phones are turned off and not in use during instructional time.
+- Ensuring personal electronic devices are turned off and not in use during instructional time unless permitted by the teacher.